10. Captains and Heads of Delegation

 5.1.3 The Chief Arbiter may remove the Captain or Head of Delegation in the event of them consistently failing to perform their duties in accordance with Article 2 or Article 3.
 The National Federation will be entitled to appoint a replacement.

-5.2 The Commission under whose aegis the competition is being organised has the right to refuse an entry or entries if, the Captain or Head of Delegation is under sanction either from the Ethics & Disciplinary Commission, the Fair Play Commission, or the Arbiters’ Commission Disciplinary Committee.
+5.2 The Commission under whose aegis the competition is being organised has the right to refuse an entry or entries if the Captain or Head of Delegation is serving a ban by the Fair Play Commission, Ethics & Disciplinary Commission or Arbiters’ Disciplinary Commission, or who is under probation (see Article 15 of the Ethics & Disciplinary Code).